 - Read a sample confidential communication request form that a health insurer may ask you to submit when making a request.

 New York Medicaid, Child Health Plus and the Essential Plan

 Do you or a family member currently have health insurance through New York State Medicaid, Child Health Plus or the Essential Plan?
 Starting in Spring of 2023, New York State resumed eligibility reviews and renewals for people enrolled in these programs.Visit the NY State of Health website to learn more.

 Appealing the Denial of a Health Care Service

 If your insurer or HMO denies health care services as not medically necessary, experimental/investigational or out-of-network, you have the right to appeal to the Department of Financial Services.
 This appeal is known as an external appeal.
 Health care providers also have the right to an external appeal when health care services are denied (concurrently or retrospectively).

 - Learn how to file an External Appeal.

-- Search and review prior external appeal decisions using our External Appeals Database.
+- Search prior appeal decisions using our External Appeals Database.

-DFS investigates significant price increases for certain drugs sold or advertised in New York State and requires companies show reasonable justification for sudden increases.
+DFS investigates significant price increases for certain drugs sold or advertised in New York State, and requires companies to show reasonable justification for sudden increases.